FRBNY-DSGE/CEF_2017_Workshop/README.md

-# CEF_2017_Workshop
+# CEF 2017 Workshop

-Code and teaching material for "Modeling with Julia -- with an Application to the FRBNY DSGE", a workshop at CEF 2017
+Code and teaching material for "Modeling with Julia -- with an Application to the FRBNY DSGE", a workshop at [CEF 2017](http://comp-econ.org/CEF_2017/index.htm).